Skip to content

 Arrival and door verification

-• Health-centre hall with a white staircase at the back, a blue sign with arrows to "Local surgery" and "Emergencies" and a NaviLens code on the wall; iPhone with the app showing "#AAB092 · Staircase up · 4.21 m".
+• Health-center hall with a white staircase at the back, a blue sign with arrows to "Local surgery" and "Emergencies" and a NaviLens code on the wall; iPhone with the app showing "#AAB092 · Staircase up · 4.21 m".

 07 · Verticality